Ukrainian passenger plane crashes near Tehran, killing all on board | DW | 08.01.2020

 According to air tracking service FlightRadar24, flight data from Imam Khomeini International Airport showed that a Ukrainian 737-800 flown by Ukraine International Airlines took off Wednesday morning, then stopped sending data almost immediately afterward.

-The Boeing plane had left Tehran bound for Kyiv, Iran's Isna news agency said, adding that 10 ambulances were sent to the crash site.
+The Boeing plane had left Tehran bound for Boryspil airport, Kyiv, Iran's Isna news agency said, adding that 10 ambulances were sent to the crash site.

 The crash came hours after Iran launched a ballistic missile attack targeting two bases in Iraq hosting US forces in retaliation for the killing of General Qassem Soleimani.